HBPNeurorobotics/BlenderRobotDesigner/README.rst

     In order to interchange models with the *Neurorobotics platform* the Robot designer has to support additional file formats.

     In the file section robot models can be imported and exported as single files or zipped packages in the `Simulator Description Format (SDF) <http://sdformat.org/spec?elem=sdf>`__ file format.
-    It will be enriched by additional information tags supported by the `Gazebo <http://gazebosim.org/>`__ simulator–especially for
+    It will be enriched by additional parameter tags supported by the `Gazebo <http://gazebosim.org/>`__ simulator–especially for
     supporting a plugin developed for the NRP to include joint controllers directly in the robot description file.
 This file support relies on `the